mrled/progfiguration/docs/src/getting-started/new-site.rst

     Not included in the table are a readme file and some empty ``__init__.py`` files which make directories into Python packages.

+    NOTE: When changing this table, make corresponding updates to :class:`progfiguration.progfigsite_validator.ValidationResult` and
+    :mod:`progfiguration.newsite`.

 3. Store your controller's age key securely.

     As noted above, we saved the controller's age key to the current directory.